xlladdins/xll_math/xml.md

 	RelativePathExpr ::= StepExp (('/' | '//') StepExpr)*
 ```

-If _E_ is a relative path expression then '_E_', '/',  '/_E_', and '//_E_'
-are (the only) valid path expressions.
-Permissable relative path expressions are
-'_S_', '/_S_/_T_', and '//_S_/_T_//_U_' where _S_, _T_, and _U_ are step expressions.

 Steps are separated by '/' or '//'.
+Use a single slash to specify ... and double slash to specify ...
-Path expressions starting with '/' or '//' are abbreviations for one
+Path expressions starting with '/' or '//' are abbreviations for one or more initial steps.
-or more initial steps.
-A '/' at the beginning of a path expression selects the
+A '/' at the beginning of a path expression selects the document root.
-document root.
-A '//' at the beginning of a path
-expression selects the root and all decendents.
+A '//' at the beginning of a path expression selects the root and all decendents.

 ### Step